 What is in the exhibit?

-Artifacts, photographs, videos, and interactive areas, a visit to the exhibit provides a deep learning environment to explore the global and local issues surrounding the costs and consequences of drugs on society.
+Through immersive dioramas, artifacts, photographs, videos, and interactive areas, a visit to the exhibit provides a deep learning environment to explore the global and local issues surrounding the costs and consequences of drugs on society.
 More than 500 images and over 150 objects and 32 video/interactive stations present the content in compelling manners with diversity of exhibit components to make the experiences in the exhibit diverse, depending upon the content being explored.
 The exhibit is a blend of history, science and biology, geography, social studies, and civics.

 - Science knowledge and innovation play important roles in understanding and breaking the cycle of drug abuse and addiction.

 - Drug prevention, treatment, and enforcement are all needed to stop drug abuse and addiction.

 Drugs: Costs & Consequences was developed over a 3-year period between 2002 and 2004.
 The total DEA cost of the project was approximately $1.5 million.
 Funds were provided by the DEA Educational Foundation to support the traveling of the exhibit to communities around the country.

 Who helped develop this exhibit?